 In addition, some divorcing couples may wish there was an option to divide the equity without having to sell the home.
 That’s because there are several disadvantages of refinancing that you need to consider.
 After all, taking the process of selling or refinancing the house out of the long to-do list you’re faced with in a divorce or legal separation could remove a significant stressor.
 Before making this decision, make sure you know the pros and cons of co-owning a house after divorce.

-Fortunately, there are now solutions that make it possible to stay in your home while converting the equity you already own to help with asset division-namely, EasyKnock.
+Fortunately, there are now solutions that make it possible to stay in your home while converting the equity you already own to help with asset division.

 Simplify Your Home Equity Split with a Sale-Leaseback

 Divorce can be a complex and stressful time.
 While everything else is up in the air, why not make the division of home equity as easy as possible with a sale-leaseback solution.
 In short, a sale-leaseback program acts as a cash buyer, giving you fast access to your equity without the long process of putting your house on the market or the fees associated with traditional realtors.
 Then, these solutions make it possible for one or both parties to stay in the house for as long as they want or need while paying rent.

-EasyKnock provides an alternative to selling or refinancing a home during divorce.
-Our mission is to provide an easier way to convert home equity to cash for more homeowners, particularly groups who are unhappy with what traditional banks and lenders are willing to offer.
+Sale-leasebacks are a good alternative to selling or refinancing a marital home during the divorce process.
+They provide an easier way to convert home equity to cash for more homeowners, particularly groups who are unhappy with what traditional banks and lenders are willing to offer.